m-bain/whisperX/README.md

 <h2 align="left">Limitations ⚠️</h2>

-- Hacked this up quite quickly, there might be some errors, please raise an issue if you encounter any.
-- Currently only working and tested for ENGLISH language.
+- Currently only tested for ENGLISH language.
+Check
 - Whisper normalises spoken numbers e.g. "fifty seven" to arabic numerals "57".
 Need to perform this normalization after alignment, so the phonemes can be aligned.
 Currently just ignores numbers.
 - Assumes the initial whisper timestamps are accurate to some degree (within margin of 2 seconds, adjust if needed -- bigger margins more prone to alignment errors)
+- Hacked this up quite quickly, there might be some errors, please raise an issue if you encounter any.

 <h2 align="left">Coming Soon 🗓</h2>